 At present, there is no standardized province-wide mapping method for defining and delineating the extent of riparian areas for hydrologic features of all types and sizes.
 As a result, little is known about the location and extent of riparian lands in the province, making management of these habitats difficult.
+In addition, only a small percentage of riparian areas in Alberta have been assessed to determine their condition, and the majority of these assessments have been conducted at a site-specific or reach-scale using either ground-based or airborne videography methods.

-The finest scale and most detailed evaluations of riparian condition come from "boots-on-the-ground" site-specific field assessments and/or inventories of riparian areas.
-In this type of assessment, such as the Alberta Riparian Habitat Management Society (ARHMS) Riparian Health Assessment, detailed and local-scale traits of riparian areas are evaluated by trained practitioners, and a comprehensive and thorough assessment of riparian condition is made.
+The finest scale and most detailed evaluations of riparian condition come from "boots-on-the-ground" sitespecific field assessments and/or inventories of riparian areas.
+In this type of assessment, such as the Alberta Riparian Habitat Management Society (ARHMS) Riparian Health Assessment, detailed and localscale traits of riparian areas are evaluated by trained practitioners, and a comprehensive and thorough assessment of riparian condition is made.
 Metrics evaluate a wide range of riparian attributes including: vegetation type, structure, and composition; bank characteristics; soil attributes; and land use and disturbance.
-The final compiled score provides a snapshot of whether a riparian area is "Healthy", "Healthy, but with problems", or "Unhealthy", and gives a land-owner or other interested stakeholders an idea of where to focus management activities.
+The final compiled score provides a snapshot of whether a riparian area is "Healthy",

+"Healthy, but with problems", or "Unhealthy", and gives a land-owner or other interested stakeholders an idea of where to focus management activities.
 The level of site-specific detail offered by this approach cannot be matched, and field assessments can be very useful for identifying and addressing issues that occur along relatively small reaches; however, these same assessments are limited in their ability to provide information for planning and management at municipal, regional, or larger scales.